GCSE English Language and Literature

-- Paper One is entitled ‘Explorations in Creative Reading and Writing.’
-This focuses on fiction and non-fiction texts and is comprised of five questions.
+- Paper One is entitled ‘Explorations in Creative Reading and Writing.
+This focuses on a fiction extract and is comprised of five questions.
 Students will complete a Reading Section (four questions) based on a provided unseen resource.
 They will also complete a Creative Section (one question) which will encourage students to use their creativity, flair and imagination using visual and/or written stimuli.

 - Paper Two is entitled ‘Writer’s Viewpoints and Perspectives.’
 This is a contrast and comparison paper involving five questions (four based on reading and one based on writing).
-They will be provided with two/three resources which will have material from a modern day resource and a nineteenth century resource.
-All questions will be based on these resources.
+They will be provided with a contemporary source, and a 19th Century source.
+All questions will be based on these sources.

 The Literature exam involves two papers:

 - Paper One is entitled ‘Shakespeare and the 19th Century Novel.’
 This paper comprises of two questions; one based on each of the above.
 The Shakespearean play students will study is ‘Macbeth.’
 The nineteenth century novel students will study is ‘A Christmas Carol’ by Charles Dickens or 'Strange Case of Dr Jekyll and Mr Hyde ' by Robert Louis Stevenson.